Lower Thames Crossing Tunnelling ‘To Begin In 2028’

 Surely, the real problem is freight.

-This will only be eased by putting more of it on rail from Europe to the UK.
+This will only be eased by putting more of it on rail between Europe and the UK.

 In the end another Thames Crossing will be built and this should also solve the problem of a bigger Thames Barrier.